realworlddatascience/realworlddatascience.github.io/README.md

 - Careers
 - Viewpoints

-And then there is the "About RWDS" section, which links to all the general information documents.
+And then there is the "About RWDS" section, which links to those documents containing general information about the site.

 Our repository structure mirrors the site structure.
 We have folders for each of our main content sections, highlighted in yellow below: